sap-tutorials/Tutorials/tutorials/hana-advanced-analytics-teched-5/hana-advanced-analytics-teched-5.md

 This relationship was established based on the most frequent ingredients of the food items chosen by each of the participants.

-Use the following SQL statement to get the most frequent ingredients in your view using the `MapReduce` functions and creating your code name from the data in the document store.
+Use the following SQL statement to get the most frequent ingredients in your view using the Map Reduce functions and creating your code name from the data in the document store.

 ```SQL